Carlsbad Caverns National Park offers accessible parking, picnicking, dining, and visitor center services.

-The self-guided Big Room route is the only wheelchair accessible route in the caverns.
-You will find this 1-mile (2 km) trail after you descend 750 feet into the underground rest area.
-Please note the trail is wet from dripping water and can be slippery, bumpy, uneven and difficult to navigate.
-It is not ADA approved and should only be attempted with assistance.
+The Big Room Trail is the only wheelchair accessible route in the cavern.
+You will discover this one mile (2 km) trail after you descend 750 feet (229 m) into the Underground Rest Area.
+Please note the trail is wet from dripping water and can be slippery, bumpy, uneven, and difficult to navigate.
+It is not Americans with Disabilities Act approved and should only be attempted with assistance.
 Maps defining the wheelchair accessible areas can be obtained in the visitor center.
-Due to steep grades and narrowness of the trail, barriers and signs have been installed to note the portions that are inaccessible in a wheelchair.
+Due to steep grades and narrowness of the trail, barriers, and signs have been installed to note the portions that are inaccessible in a wheelchair.

-- Strollers: Strollers, baby carriages, and similar devices are prohibited in all caves except as necessary for children with mobility issues.
-If medically needed, they are allowed within the wheelchair-designated portions of the Big Room of Carlsbad Cavern, but never on the Natural Entrance path due to the steep grade.
+Strollers: Strollers, baby carriages, and similar devices are prohibited in all caves except as necessary for children with mobility issues.
+If medically needed, they are allowed within the wheelchair-designated portions of the Big Room of Carlsbad Cavern, but never on the Natural Entrance Trail due to the steep grade.

 Bat Flight Program

 Reserved, accessible parking is available in the "Bat Flight Disabled Parking" area.
 Please look for the brown sign with the wheelchair icon before you arrive at the visitor center.
 The very upper row of the Bat Flight Amphitheater features a reserved area for visitors using wheelchairs.
 A family style accessible restroom is also available.

 Visitor Center Parking

 Accessible parking is marked with blue reserved signs.
 The visitor center, theater, gift shop, bookstore, restrooms, and restaurant can be accessed via ramps from the parking lot.
 You may enter the visitor center via automatic doors in the front.